byu-is-403/syllabus/entity-framework/entity-framework-tutorial.md

 }
 ```

-- NOTE: I can set up navigational properties if I wanted by identifying the foreign key adding virtual references to the foreign tables
+- NOTE: However, I can set up navigational properties if I wanted by identifying the foreign key adding virtual references to the foreign tables.
+This allows my model to link to other tables using foreign keys.
+Change your code to match the following:

 ```csharp
 [Table("Player")]